VirgilSecurity/virgil-crypto-c/docs/interface.md

 Value: Meaning:
 null_terminated: String length is defined by distance from the first character up to the termination symbol (aka '\0').
 given: String length is given from the client.
+fixed: String length is known at compile time, so it can be substituted automatically.
+derived: String length can be statically derived during string initialization.

 The 'array' item